 - HRDMA – Diversity and Professional Development: 1 Representative, 3 year term

-- Larner College of Medicine: 3 Representatives - Med Ed, Laboratory, or Clinical, 3 year terms
+- Larner College of Medicine: 2 Representatives - Laboratory and Clinical, 3 year terms

 - Rubenstein School of Environment and Natural Resources: 1 Representative, 3 year term